kuchbhi-kunal/kuchbhi-kunal/README.md

   <img src="assets/ItsMe.svg" />
 </p> -->

-I am an Engineering Student and I love to design and code.
+I am an Engineer and I love to design and code.
 In the world :earth_asia: of Cocktails , you've got to have a perfect mix.
 I'm like a great mix with just right balance of hardwork, fresh perspective and seasoned knowledge to create something beautiful and innovative.

 I love executing ideas and build something that people find value in :sunflower:.
 Whether you'd like to discuss building an idea together, ask me a question or just want to say hi, my inbox is always open :smile:</br>